 Dumbbell rows strengthen your back, especially your lats and traps.
 Use a bench to stabilize your upper body for better control.

-1. Lie face down on a flat bench with your chest on the bench.
+1. Lie face down on the flat bench with your chest on the bench.

 2. Keep your legs stable on the floor and hold a dumbbell in each hand, letting your arms hang down naturally.

-1. Keep your elbows close to your body and lift the dumbbells up to your sides.
+1. Keep your elbows close to your body and lift the dumbbells to the side.

-2. Pull until the dumbbells are near your body’s sides while contracting your back.
+2. Pull until the dumbbells are near your body’s side, contracting your back.

 3. Slowly lower the dumbbells back to the starting position, being careful not to raise your shoulders.